Back

 Train test split is an ML model validation method where you can simulate how the model behaves when it is tested using new or untested data.
 Here is an example of how the procedure works:

-This approach divides the data into two sets: training (used to build the model) and testing (used for evaluation).
+The train-test split approach divides the data into two sets: training (to build the model) and testing (for model evaluation).
 While straightforward, it can lead to unstable estimates if the split is not representative of the overall data distribution.

 K-Fold Cross-Validation